Shalom-saji-Samuel/sales-analytics-sql-powerbi/README.md

-# SQL → Power BI Sales Analytics Workflow
+# Sales Analytics: SQL to Power BI Workflow

+---

 ## Project Overview

-This project demonstrates an end-to-end SQL → Power BI analytics workflow using a small wholesale-style sales dataset.
+This project demonstrates an **end-to-end sales analytics workflow**, transforming raw data into a structured star schema and delivering business insights through a Power BI dashboard.

-The goal was to simulate a real business scenario where raw transactional data is:
+The objective was to simulate a real-world scenario where data is:

--  Ingested into SQL
+* Ingested and cleaned using SQL
--  Cleaned and modeled into a star schema
+* Modeled into a star schema for efficient analysis
--  Loaded into Power BI for KPI tracking and interactive analysis
+* Visualized in Power BI for KPI tracking and decision-making

-The final dashboard enables revenue monitoring, customer analysis, and product performance tracking.
+The final dashboard enables stakeholders to monitor **revenue performance, customer behavior, and product trends**.

 ---

-## Dataset
+## Business Questions

-- Rows: 80
-- Time Period: Dec 2025 – Feb 2026
-- Grain: One row per order line (transaction level)

-### Fact Table — orders
-- OrderID (PK)
-- order_date
-- customer_id (FK)
-- product_id (FK)
-- method_id (FK)
-- quantity
-- unit_price
-- total_revenue (derived)

-### Dimension Tables
-- customers
-- products
-- payment_method
-- date table (Power BI date dimension)
+1. How does revenue change over time?
+2. Which product categories generate the most revenue?
+3. What payment methods contribute most to total revenue?
+4. How do customers differ in purchasing behavior?
+5. What are the key drivers of overall sales performance?

 ---
-## Data Modeling (SQL)
-- A raw → cleaned → star schema approach was used:
-### Cleaning & Transformation
-- Converted text dates → proper DATE format
-- Removed duplicate rows
-- Split raw data into fact and dimension tables
-- Created derived metric: total_revenue = quantity × unit_price

-This mirrors a real ETL workflow at a small scale.
+## Key Insights
+* **Revenue Change OVer time:** Revenue is extremely consistent , with most months showing similar revenue figures .

+* **Product Performance:** Electronics generated the highest revenue among all product categories, indicating strong demand for high-value items.

+* **Payment Behavior:** Card payments contributed the largest share of total revenue, suggesting a preference for digital payment methods.

+* **Customer Difference:** 40 % of customers bring in  54.7% of revenue , showing no drastic difference in customer value .

+* **Revenue Characteristics:** Total revenue reached approximately **1.26K from 387 units sold**, indicating a business model focused on **higher-value transactions rather than volume**.

 ---
-## Power BI Model
-- Implemented a **star schema**
-- One-to-many relationships from dimensions → fact table
-- Dedicated Date table for time intelligence
-### DAX Measures
-**Core business KPIs**:
-- Total Revenue
-- Total Orders
-- Average Order Value (AOV)
-- Month-over-Month Revenue %
-- Running Total Revenue

-These measures support trend analysis and executive reporting.
+## Tools Used

+* **MySQL** → Data cleaning, transformation, and star schema modeling
+* **Power BI** → Data modeling, DAX measures, and dashboard creation
+* **Excel** → Synthetic dataset generation

 ---

+## Dataset

+* Rows: 80
+* Time Period: Dec 2025 – Feb 2026
+* Grain: One row per order line (transaction level)

+---

-## Screenshots of Dashboard
+## Dashboard Features

+* KPI cards (Total Revenue, Total Orders, Average Order Value)
+* Revenue trend over time
+* Revenue by product category
+* Revenue by payment method
+* Customer-level drill-through analysis
+* Interactive slicers for filtering
+* Custom tooltips for enhanced insights

 - Overview page :
 <img width="1452" height="812" alt="image" src="https://github.com/user-attachments/assets/00e9bab7-9783-410e-a451-fb56979b7248" />